JuliaDynamics/ConcurrentSim.jl/README.md

 - example_16.jl: Cars arrive randomly at a car wash and add themselves to the "waiting cars" Store.
 They wait passively for a Signal.
 There are two "Carwash" washers.
 These get a car, if one is available, wash it and then send the Signal to reactivate the car.
 - example_17.jl: Printing a histogram from a Monitor.
 - example_18.jl: A Monitor is used to observe exponential random variates.

+Continuous time tests are identical to the examples in the JDisco documentation, a clone of DISCO.

+- continuous_1.jl: A Process starts two Variables and suspends itself for a period of 10 time units.
+The system is known to be cyclic.
+The period can be determined using the waituntil intrinsic by computing the time interval between two consecutive maximum points of a Variable.